Havoc-1/EagleEye6DOF/scripts/EagleEyeDOF/Notes.md

 # TO DO LIST
 Add helmet check to respawnEH
 Create method to assign drone as 6dof
-Fix vehicle hitbox drone scan

-Show IFF icon
-   Friendly only
-   Enemy only
-   None
-   Fireteam only
-   All
-   NVG only

-ACE Menu?
-    Filter to DOF users only
-    Filter to Fireteam only
-    Filter to all BLUFOR

-    Disable 0
-    Targets filter to fireteam only
-    Targets filter to all 6dof

 Filter vehicles by type?
-ACE self interact not showing up?
-Desync in target spotting?
-Some not showing up despite looking at them?
-General server desync?
-Maybe reevaluate public variables?

 # NOTES